Tell us more about Parks Week!

 Bouncy castles, food trucks, face painting, music and more!

-Mayoral Walk, Monday 12 March, 6pm-7pm - Join Mayor K Gurunathan on
+Mayoral Walk, Monday 12 March, 6pm-7pm - A guided walk through Kaitawa Reserve with Mayor K Gurunathan.

-Story Time in Mahara Place, Tuesday 13 March, 11am-12.30pm - visit the pop up park in Mahara Place to hear some stories read by the librarians from Waikanae Library and play some fun games.
+Story Time in Mahara Place, Tuesday 13 March, 11am-12.30pm - Some great stories were read by the librarians from Waikanae Library in the Mahara Place pop up park.

-Yoga in the Park, Thursday 15 and Saturday 17 March, 10am-11am and 11.30am-12.30pm- Join Zuri for a free relaxing Yoga session or an energising Pilates session at Maclean Park and Marine Gardens
+Yoga in the Park, Thursday 15 and Saturday 17 March, 10am-11am and 11.30am-12.30pm- Zuri from Z Health Studios hosted a free relaxing Yoga session and an energising Pilates session at Maclean Park and Marine Gardens

-Park to path – the Parks Week fun run, Sunday 18 March, 8.30am start for the 10k run and 9.30am start for the 6km run/walk - join your exercise buddies for a timed 10k run or 6k walk/run starting and finishing at Otaraua Park in Otaihanga.
-The route will take you through a specially opened part of the park, along the river and onto the Expressway’s shared path.
+Park to path – the Parks Week fun run, Sunday 18 March, 8.30am start for the 10k run and 9.30am start for the 6km run/walk - a timed 10k run or 6k walk/run starting and finishing at Otaraua Park in Otaihanga.
+The route went through a specially opened part of the park, along the river and onto the Expressway’s shared path.

 Did you know ...?